Swiss Re Modern Slavery Act Transparency Statement

 To run our operations we procure a wide range of goods and services, and we recognise and mitigate the supply chain risk that exists where our suppliers do not apply national or international legal and regulatory standards, or do not follow the principles set out in the UN Global Compact.
 The principles of the UN Global Compact are incorporated into our Code of Conduct by reference, and specifically cover our relationships with external service providers under the headings of human rights, labour conditions, environmental impact and anticorruption.
 The procurement of all goods and services from external vendors is conducted in accordance with our Group Sourcing Standard, which also incorporates these headings from the UN Global Compact.
 When selecting goods and services, we examine whether they comply with these requirements as part of the overall evaluation process.
 We review existing strategic suppliers in periodic contract reviews, and we visit individual suppliers to inspect them onsite.
 Internally, we hold regular awareness training on the principles of our Code of Conduct with all our sourcing staff.

 We take a multi-layered and integrated approach to sustainable supply chain management, using collaborative platforms provided by multiple external providers to assess and screen suppliers and supply networks against corporate social responsibility criteria.
 The methodologies developed by these platforms explicitly incorporate human rights compliance due diligence, including screening for use of child and forced labour, and human trafficking.
-We use these platforms across all sourcing categories, and aim to have all tier 1 and tier 2 vendors (who account for approximately 80% of our outsourced spending) assessed by the end of 2020.
+We use these platforms across all sourcing categories including all Tier 1 and Tier 2 vendors (who account for approximately 80% of our outsourced spending).

 Our clients and business transactions

-Our Sustainability Risk Framework specifies criteria that may lead us to exclude a company from our re/insurance transactions or investments.
+Our Sustainable Business Risk Framework specifies criteria that may lead us to exclude a company from our re/insurance transactions or investments.
 These criteria include human rights violations, forced labour and slavery.
-All relevant employees have access to a Sensitive Business Risk Assessment Tool which analyses business transactions in respect of the Sustainability Risk Framework criteria.
+All relevant employees have access to a Sustainable Business Risk Assessment Tool which analyses business transactions in respect of the Sustainable Business Risk Framework criteria.
 The tool cross-references the supplied information against internal risk registers and external data sources to calculate a sensitivity rating, and to supply a recommendation to either abstain from the transaction, refer the transaction for further analysis or mitigation, or proceed.
-Swiss Re also excludes certain countries from its business that have particularly poor human rights records.
-We review and update this list annually based on independent human rights assessments.
+Swiss Re also excludes sensitive industries in countries with particularly poor human rights records.
+We review and update this list of sensitive industry and country combinations annually.

 Our investments and acquisitions